 continuing the process of establishing a good professional relationship with the school.

-Before the meeting the registered inspector must have begun compiling the pre-inspection commentary based on analysis of the pre-inspection evidence, particularly the performance data in the PANDA report and Forms S1-4.
+Before the meeting the registered inspector must have begun compiling the pre-inspection commentary based on analysis of the pre-inspection evidence, particularly the performance data in the PANDA report and Forms S1 to S4.
 The registered inspector will share his or her initial impressions with members of the inspection team.

 During the meeting with the headteacher, discussion should focus particularly on the school's self-evaluation.
 It should lead to identification or confirmation of issues that will be followed through in the inspection.